 - Pound the steak – This is a simple way of breaking down muscle fibers and softening the meat.
 Start by placing the steak on a cutting board and then put a piece of plastic wrap over its top.
 Grab your mallet and hit the meat with the spiky side, starting from its center and moving outwards to its sides.
 A rolling pin, cast-iron skillet, or hammer can also do this job well.

 - Marinating – Marinating a steak in enzymes or acids can help break down its interior fibers.
 To marinate using an acidic solution, such as lemon juice, lime juice, buttermilk, or apple cider vinegar, place steak in your preferred solution and leave it to soak for about 30 minutes to one hour.
 Keep an eye on the steak to make sure it doesn’t get broken down too much.
 Finally, remove the steak from the marinade if its edges start to cook.
 As for enzymes, fruits such as kiwi, pineapple, and mangoes work well.
 Just use a little amount of chopped or puréed fruit in the marinade and the process will begin.

 - Slow cooking – If you cook your steak in a slow cooker, the collagen will break down, helping it become softer.
 If you don’t have a slow cooker, you can cook your meat slowly and on a low temperature using your grill.

 - Add salt – This method is so simple but effective.
 Salt helps to break down protein cells within the steak.
 All you need to do is rub salt into the meat (sea salt or kosher salt are ideal).
 Then, the protein cells will begin to break down, helping enhance your steak’s texture and flavor.

-Looking for some ideas how to season your steak?
+Tenderizing is just the beginning, though.
+After that, the fun begins, and you can season and cook.
+Looking for some ideas on how to season your steak?
 Check out this list of spices, ranked by popularity!